Advanced Zapier tutorial

 • The second Zap triggers when the extraction status is COMPLETE and takes action on the extraction.

 You can use the example Zaps in this topic as templates.
-For example, modify this workflow to trigger extractions based on other file actions in Zapier-support apps (for example, a new document uploaded to Google Drive instead of a new email in Gmail).
+For example, modify this workflow to trigger extractions based on other file actions in Zapier-support apps.
 Or, output to different destinations (for example, a database record instead of spreadsheet files in Google Drive).

 Zap 1